sjpcp5/obsidian_notes/Technical/Rust Strings and String Slices 20230106.md

-Strings are complex in Rust as compared to many other languages
+- Strings are complex in Rust as compared to many other languages

-This trade off that Rust has made to support its core principles.
+- This trade off that Rust has made to support its core principles.
+	- Speed
+	- Concurrency-
+	- Memory Safety or Memory Management -